bafyle/Sudoku-game-using-Pygame/README.md

 9x9 Board with missing numbers and you have to figure out what these numbers are, no number appeares twice in row, column or 3x3 subregions of the board

-The game has 100 puzzle to play with and solving algorithm using backtracking
+The game has 100 puzzle to play with and solving algorithm using backtracking (keep in mind iam still working on the game, it's not ready and i didn't use the 100 puzzle yet)

 Thanks for https://www.kaggle.com/bryanpark/sudoku for providing a 1 million puzzle dataset with answers, i just used the first 100.